wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 We first set up <strong>credentials</strong> for a AWS account with a role containing applicable permissions for our scripts.
 The <strong>build script</strong> makes use of <strong>Dave Hoeffer's Docker image</strong> within Docker Hub and uses it to create our own app server under test. <<<

-Our GitHub repository also contains <strong>Flood Element Typescript code</strong> that was previously recorded based on manual actions defined.
+<a href="#ScriptsInGitHub">Our GitHub repository</a> also contains <strong>Flood Element Typescript code</strong> that was previously recorded based on manual actions defined.
-This pre-recorded script provides a reference for those moving from Selenium, to show how Element scripts handle all the challenges presented by Dave's sample app.
+This pre-recorded script provides a reference for those moving from Selenium, to show how Element scripts handle <a href="#Controls">all the controls presented by Dave's sample app</a>.

-After we get registered to use the <a target="_blank" href="https://www.flood.io/">flood.io</a> performance testing service in the cloud, we can upload our script and run it against our sample app based on run parameters.
+After we update the <strong>IP address and port number</strong> in the script, we get registered to use the <a target="_blank" href="https://www.flood.io/">flood.io</a> performance testing service in the cloud.
+We can then <strong>upload</strong> our script and <strong>run</strong> it against our sample app based on <strong>run parameters</strong> defined in Flood. <<<

 We do all this so we can analyze the impact of the client app on various metrics sent to an integrated <strong>metrics dashboard</strong> in the cloud at <a target="_blank" href="https://www.newrrelic.com/">newrelic.com</a>.